Safety Organized Approach to Domestic Violence: Perpetrator Engagement and Accountability (Virtual Training) Part 2

-- Using all these practice tools together for perpetrator accountability and child centered safety and case plans
+Use all of the above practice tools and strategies together for perpetrator accountability and child centered safety and case plans